NorthernMan54/rtl_433_ESP/README.md

 [CC1101 datasheet](docs/E07-M1101D-TH_Usermanual_EN_v1.30.pdf)

-### SX127X - Heltec WiFi LoRa 32
+### SX127X - Heltec WiFi LoRa 32 and LILYGO® LoRa32

+This is the [Heltec SX127X](https://heltec.org/project/wifi-lora-32/) board I used for development.
+I used the 433 Mhz Board

-This is the [SX127X](https://heltec.org/project/wifi-lora-32/) board I used for development.
+This is the [LILYGO® LoRa32 V2.1_1.6.1 433](https://www.lilygo.cc/products/lora3?variant=42476923879605) board I used for development.
 I used the 433 Mhz Board

 ## Wiring and Building the Example